agparushev/teams-logistics-assistant/README.md

 ## Current Limitations

 - Built as a Power Automate prototype.
-- Corporate bot permissions may restrict posting as Flow Bot.
+- Corporate bot permissions restrict posting as Flow Bot.
-- Posting as user may be required depending on tenant policy.
+- Posting as user is required.
 - Excel is suitable for prototypes but not ideal for large-scale production.

 ## Future Improvements

 - Add `/status REF001`
 - Add `/gain REF001`
-- Add `/shipment STCC+Booking`
+- Add `/shipment STCC + Booking`
 - Add open delay lookup
 - Move backend from Excel to SharePoint List or Dataverse
 - Add role-based access control